What Is Faith?

 The Christian gospel invites you to delve into reality.
 It commands you to be honest in your commitment to know that which is true.
 Is Jesus real?
 Who did he claim to be?
 Is he really alive today?
 Faith comes in response to knowing the answers to these questions, even as Christ is calling you near.
 But don't stop after the initial introductions!
 Just as you are able to put more trust in someone as you grow to know him, so faith increases as you grow in your relationship with Christ.
 There is a God who is real and true; there is a God who is near and longing to gather you nearer.
 The great joy of the Christian faith is found in the person who invites us to trust and believe.

-Michael Ramsden is European director of Ravi Zacharias International Ministries in the United Kingdom.
+Michael Ramsden is President of Ravi Zacharias International Ministries.